 To put it simply, the faster the speed, the better the performance — and SSDs offer the best read/write speed for gaming.

-For example, PCIe® SSD drives reach read/write speeds of 3,500 to 7,000 MB/s, while the fastest HDDs top out at 250 MB/s, according to a recent PCMag article
+For example, PCIe® SSD drives reach read/write speeds of 3,500 to 7,000 MB/s, while the fastest HDDs top out at 250 MB/s1

 New SSDs, which are built using the NVMe® protocol, are significantly faster because they are purpose-built for flash memory and directly connect to CPUs via the PCIe interface.
 But even the slowest SSDs, which use the SATA interface, are still double the speed of the fastest HDDs, according to PCMag

-SSDs speed the load times of games by up to 60 percent compared to high performance HDDs, according to Eurogamer.
+SSDs speed the load times of games by up to 60 percent compared to high performance HDDs, according to Eurogamer2.
 In fact, the map loading time for Luminous Productions’ forthcoming Forspoken game takes just one second on the Samsung 990 PRO, compared with four seconds on a SATA SSD and 28 seconds on an HDD.

 Choosing your SSD for gaming